Frijol/climate-change/GLOSSARY.md

 ## SOx
 sulful oxides, a pollutant present in exhaust which causes acid rain- wiki: https://en.wikipedia.org/wiki/Air_pollution#Pollutants

+## speed droop
+a speed control mode in a system of generators which allows them to run in parallel, sharing loads across generators proportional to their power rating

 ## spinning reserve
 any back-up energy production capacity which is can be made available to a transmission system with ten minutes' notice and can operate continuously for at least two hours once it is brought online